kordless/grub-2.0/README.md

 # Grub 2.0
-Grub "one oh" was an Open Source search engine designed to distribute the job of gathering content from the web.
+Grub "one oh" was an Open Source search engine designed to distribute the job of gathering content (crawling) from the web.
 Grub was purchased and later resold to Wikimedia.
 Grub-2.0 is a further expansion on the idea of decentralizing search processes.

-Grub provides a means of "sight" for a machine, which is talking to a user or another machine learning model.
+Grub-2.0 provides a means of "sight" for a machine, which is talking to a user or another machine learning model.
 When Grub is given a URL, it may return one or more images and indexes by which images may be queried later using search features such as time or relatedness.

 This may be useful in training machine learning models or providing user level search features.

 ## How
-Queried by URL, Grubs "crawls" the page visually using Gekcodriver.
+Queried by URL, Grub "crawls" the page visually using Gekcodriver.
 An image of the code run during the session is also available.

 ![foo](https://raw.githubusercontent.com/kordless/grub-2.0/main/docs/index.png)